yujunz/gitlab.com-runbooks/troubleshooting/gitaly-down.md

 - Check [Sentry](https://sentry.gitlap.com/gitlab/gitaly-production/) for unusual errors
 - Check [Kibana](https://log.gitlap.com/goto/5347dee91b984026567bfa48f30c38fb) for increased error rates
 - Check the Gitaly service logs on the affected host
+- Check [Grafana dashboards](https://performance.gitlab.net/dashboard/db/gitaly-nfs-metrics-per-host?orgId=1) to check for a cause of this outage

 ## 3. Ensure that the Gitaly server process is running